damien-meere/frontend-milestone/README.md

 page, so as to allow users to quickly navigate to the requiste area on the site.

 Links to various social media platforms are highlighted in the page footers (i.e. LinkedIn profile, GitHub, twitter etc.).
 These are provided to illustrattive purposes.
-I've not built social media profiles for this training company, so these links refer directly to each platform's homepage.
+I've not built social media profiles for this training company, so these links refer directly to each platform's homepage so as to demonstrate the functionality.

 This site was tested across multiple browsers (Chrome, Safari, Firefox), and on multiple devices (Samsung Galaxy S8/S9/S10, Samsung Galaxy Tab, Apple iPad, iPhone 6/7/8) to ensure compatibility and responsiveness.
 In testing the site across multiple browsers and devices, a number of faults were brought to the fore.
 In particular, on many of the pages, on certain screen sizes, a white space